-Each Wednesday, the USACE will update the work schedule below for the next 7 days.
+Every two weeks, USACE will update the work schedule below.
 Construction is dependent on weather conditions, ocean and inlet conditions and other factors that can impact the schedule and planned activities.
 The information below is for informational purposes and subject to change without notification.

 Safety of our workers and the public is our primary concern.
 Construction sites are full of hazards that workers are trained and outfitted to handle.
 Please help us keep you and our workers safe by following all caution signs, staying clear of heavy equipment and large vehicles, and not letting curiosity bring you inside our secured work area.
 Be aware of increased truck traffic, construction noise and other hazards that present themselves around the construction area.
 Your awareness and vigilance help us ensure ZERO accidents.